Accommodation List Guest Houses Bed and Breakfast Self Catering Camping / Caravaning Other Add your Hotel or B&B here for Free

 Harlech Castle © Crown copyright (2013) Visit Wales

-The English monarch Edward I built Harlech in the late 13th century to fulfil this very role.
+The English monarch Edward I built Harlech in the late 13th century to fulfill this very role.
 It was one of the most formidable of his 'iron ring' of fortresses designed to contain the Welsh in their mountain fastness.

 Ironically, in 1404 it was taken by Welsh leader Owain Glyn Dwr who proceeded to hold a parliament here.
 A long siege here during the Wars of the Roses inspired the stirring song 'Men of Harlech'.

-Although an imposing edifice, Harlech is at at one with the surroundings a quality rare in the great Edwardian castles.
+Although an imposing edifice, Harlech is at one with the surroundings a quality rare in the great Edwardian castles.
 There is a sense of harmony here, created by the way in which the castle builders took care to exploit the sites natural advantages.Left:-

 The Gatehouse at Harlech Castle.

-Looking seawards, Harlech's battlements spring out of a near vertical cliff face, while any landward attackers would first have to deal with a massive twin-towered gatehouse.
+Looking seawards, Harlech's battlements spring out of a near-vertical cliff face, while any landward attackers would first have to deal with a massive twin-towered gatehouse.
 The sea, like Snowdonia, is one of the keys to Harlech's siting.
 Seaborne access was crucial in times of siege, and although the waters of Tremadog Bay have receded over the centuries, they may originally have lapped the cliffs beneath the castle.